 On 27 October 2021, the European Commission adopted a review of EU banking rules, i.e. the European Commission's Banking Package by which the final elements of the Basel III framework (the "Basel IV") will be implemented into EU law.
-The review consists of the following legislative elements: a legislative proposal to amend the CRD (the "CRD VI"), a legislative proposal to amend the CRR (the "CRR III"), and a separate legislative proposal to amend the CRR in the area of resolution (the so-called "daisy chain" proposal).
-These new rules are intended ensure that EU banks become more resilient to potential future economic shocks, while contributing to Europe's recovery from the COVID-19 pandemic and the transition to climate neutrality.
+The review consists of the following legislative elements: a directive amending the CRD, the CRD VI, a regulation amending the CRR, the CRR III, and a separate regulation to amend the CRR in the area of resolution (Regulation (EU) 2022/2036, the so-called "daisy chain" regulation).
+These new rules intend to ensure that EU banks become more resilient to potential future economic shocks, while contributing to Europe's recovery from the COVID-19 pandemic and the transition to climate neutrality.
 The package implements the international Basel III reform (Basel IV), while taking into account the specific features of the EU's banking sector, for example when it comes to low-risk mortgages.
-The Basel IV package includes revisions to capital requirements calculation of credit risk, operational risk, credit valuation adjustment (CVA) risk.
-The Basel IV package sets a minimum leverage ratio buffer for large and systemically important institutions and introduces a new output floor for banks using internal models.
-In addition, revisions to market risk (so called Fundamental Review of the Trading Book) were initially agreed in 2016 (a revision was published on 14 January 2019) and were implemented together with the CRR II on 28 June 2021.
-The EU announcement indicates an application date of 1 January 2025, with transitional arrangements applying over a further five-year period.
+On 14 December 2023, the European Commission notified that the Basel IV package has been agreed, endorsed by the Council and Parliament and will be implemented.
+The Basel IV package was published in the Official Journal of the European Union on 19 June 2024.
+Both CRR III and CRD VI came into force on 9 July 2024.
+CRR III has been generally applicable from 1 January 2025.
+CRD VI must be transposed into national law by Member States by 10 January 2026.
+In general, it will be applicable from 11 January 2026 apart from provisions on third country branches being applicable one year later, from 11 January 2027.
+As part of the Basel IV package, the European Banking Authority has received mandates to develop new regulatory products such as Implementing/Regulatory Technical Standards (ITS/RTS) and guidelines.
+The European Banking Authority has on 9 January 2025 published its final guidelines on the management of ESG risks, particularly on the identification, assessment, management and supervision of said risks.